 People with Alzheimer's disease, family members, and others are often told that the affected person has mild, moderate or severe disease.
 However, others are told they are in one of seven Alzheimer's stages (stages previously used by some physicians and other health-care professionals).
 This seven stage designation is termed the Global Deterioration Scale (GDS).
 A few other experts even break down the seven stages into subsets (for example, stage into 6a -6f).
 Moreover, the stages have various names depending on who is describing them.
 Consequently, people can be confused if they hear about various "stages" of Alzheimer's disease.
-In an effort to clarify the situation, all seven Global Deterioration Scale will be presented along with their names (subsets will not be presented) and then each Global Deterioration Scale will then be rated as mild, moderate or severe.
+In an effort to clarify the situation, all seven Global Deterioration Scale will be presented along with their names (subsets will not be presented) and then each Global Deterioration Scale stage will then be rated as mild, moderate or severe.

 The Alzheimer Association provides a list of 10 "early" signs and symptoms of Alzheimer's disease; they are: